awsdocs/amazon-route53-docs/doc_source/domain-view-status.md

 1. In the navigation pane, choose **Registered Domains**\.

-1. Choose the name of your domain\.
+1. Select the linked name of your domain\.

 1. For the current status of your domain, see the value of the **Domain name status** field\.